-All PTC staff members shall be required to wear face coverings that cover the nose and mouth while working with PTC participants.
-If a staff member refuses to wear a face covering for non-medical reasons they will be declined entry into the building.
-All PTC participants will be strongly encouraged to wear face coverings within each center.
+If all PTC participants and staff grouped together in their daily cohort/room are fully vaccinated, those individuals will not have to remain socially distant and may choose to remove their face coverings.
+If any PTC cohort/room contains one or more individuals that are not fully vaccinated, all staff and participants who are able must wear a face covering and socially distance.
 Exceptions to wearing a face covering include: doing so would inhibit the individual's health, an individual will be in extreme heat outdoors, an individuals documented medical condition or disability as reflected in their ISP precludes the use of face coverings.
 Individuals should wash their hands before putting on a face covering and/or after taking it off.
 Touching the front of a face covering should be avoided.
 Face shields are not a substitute for face coverings.
-If a PTC participant does wear a face shield because they cannot tolerate a face covering, it should wrap around the sides of their face and extend to below the chin.
+If a PTC participant does wear a face shield because they cannot tolerate a face covering, it should wrap around their face and extend below the chin.